adamkalis/b2g-screenshots/README.md

 There are 9 same id entries in more than 4 .properties files and 3 of them have the same localized string.
 There are totally 2395 id entries (duplicates not counted)

+#### *make clone-gaia*

+Clones [gaia repository](https://github.com/mozilla-b2g/gaia) and checkout the [v1-train branch](https://github.com/mozilla-b2g/gaia/tree/v1-train)

+#### *make hg-init [LOCALES=' [locale] [other_locale] ']*

+1. Initialize (downloading) the given locales in argument "LOCALES".
+If no locales are provided, it will download all the available from [gaia-l10n mercurial repository](http://hg.mozilla.org/gaia-l10n)
+2. Creates for every downloaded locale a database json file "db.json", in which stores by id
+  * the localized string
+  * the .properties file that stores this string
+  * the screenshot list that stores screenshots where the string shows up (initialy will be empty)

+#### *make update-gaia*

+Pull the latest changes of [v1-train branch](https://github.com/mozilla-b2g/gaia/tree/v1-train) from [gaia repository](https://github.com/mozilla-b2g/gaia)

+#### *make update-hg [LOCALES=' [locale] [other_locale] ']*

+1. Updates the given locales in argument "LOCALES".
+If no locales are provided, it will update all the locales inside locales directory
+2. Creates for every updated locale a database json file "db.json", in which stores by id
+  * the localized string
+  * the .properties file that stores this string
+  * the screenshot list that stores screenshots where the string shows up (initialy will be empty)